Supporting Students Amid the COVID-19 Situation

 We appreciate students' patience as we find our way forward together in these difficult days.
 We hope that all students and their families are healthy and following the guidelines of state and local government as well as the Centers for Disease Control and Prevention.

-At this moment in the academic life of the College, strong communication between faculty and students is essential to our ability to teach, to learn, and to complete the semester.
+At this moment in the academic life of the University, strong communication between faculty and students is essential to our ability to teach, to learn, and to complete the semester.
 Students should often check their @assumption.edu email account for important messages.

 If students do not hear from professors, or if the plan of action for a course is unclear, email the department chair.

 Students experiencing difficulty with technology, or in need of a computer or internet access to get connected should contact firstname.lastname@example.org, or call 508-767-7101 or 508-767-7656.
 Comcast and Charter Communications are now offering free access and installation to students for 60 days.